ymayers/Component-library/README.md

 component library should be deployed tto GitHub Pages, Netlify, or Surge and published to the NPM Package registry.

-Your component library should include all of the components in bouncer [in this Adobe XD mock-up](https://drive.google.com/drive/folders/1d89lhVfRE-WTTkVmZ27xcuCBWT0KSBKA?usp=sharing).
+Your component library should include all of the components in bouncer.xd mockqup [from this Adobe XD mock-up](https://drive.google.com/drive/folders/1d89lhVfRE-WTTkVmZ27xcuCBWT0KSBKA?usp=sharing).

 ### Technical Requirements